Dollar slips as Chinese data improves

 By Olga Cotaga

-LONDON, April 14 (Reuters) - The dollar fell Tuesday, much to the enjoyment of sterling and Australian dollar holders, after better-than-expected economic data from China which painted a less gloomy picture of the new coronavirus' economic fallout than markets had feared.
+LONDON, April 14 (Reuters) - The dollar fell on Tuesday after better-than-expected economic data from China which painted a less gloomy picture than feared following the coronavirus epidemic there and gave a boost to sterling and the Australian dollar.

-China's March exports fell 6.6% from a year earlier, compared with a forecast for a 14% drop and imports fell by less than 1%, compared with a 9.5% drop anticipated by economists.
+China's March exports fell 6.6% from a year earlier, compared with a forecast for a 14% drop, while imports fell by less than 1%, compared with a 9.5% drop predicted by economists.

-Daily fatalities in the United States also fell sharply and states began plans to re-open their economies, leaving traders to abandon the safety net of the most liquid currency - the dollar - and turn to more risky currencies.
+Daily fatalities in the United States also fell sharply and states began making plans to reopen their economies, leaving traders to abandon the safety net of the highly liquid dollar and turn to riskier currencies.

-The Australian dollar rose to a more than one-month high of 0.6432 per U.S. dollar AUD=D3 and was last up 0.5%.
+The Australian dollar, which is sensitive to Chinese demand because of the country's dependence on raw materials exports, rose to a more than one-month high of 0.6432 per U.S. dollar AUD=D3 but was last trading flat at 0.6382.

-Sterling went up by the same magnitute, touching $1.2575, its highest since March 13, up 0.5% on the day GBP=D3.
-The pound had been closely linked to the performance of the equity market for the past weeks.
+Sterling, whose performance is closely linked to that of Britain's FTSE 100 stock index, many of whose members are dollar earners, went up by the same magnitude, touching $1.2575, its highest since March 13, and was last up 0.3% at $1.2535 GBP=D3.

-The only currency the dollar was down against in the major economies was the Japanese yen, which rose 0.1% versus the greenback to 107.69 yen JPY=EBS.
+The Japanese yen rose versus the greenback to a two-week high of 107.38 yen JPY=EBS.

 "The ongoing improvement in global investor risk sentiment in the near-term combined with the Fed's aggressive policy response is beginning to weigh down more on the U.S. dollar," said Lee Hardman, currency analyst at MUFG.

-The mood in the forex markets was preempted by leveraged funds last week, whose net short U.S. dollar positioning in the latest week touched their largest level since May 2018, according to calculations by Reuters and U.S. Commodity Futures Trading Commission data released on Friday.
+The mood in the forex markets was pre-empted by leveraged funds, whose net short U.S. dollar positioning in the latest week touched its largest level since May 2018, according to calculations by Reuters and U.S. Commodity Futures Trading Commission data released on Friday.

 Speculators go even shorter on US dollar IMAGEhttps://reut.rs/2RBr3TS